DataDog/documentation/content/en/getting_started/continuous_testing/_index.md

 {{< img src="continuous_testing/parallelization_estimate.png" alt="parallelization_estimate" style="width:100%;" >}}

-For instance, if you have 24 tests per CI batch, each taking 2 minutes to complete, and your target is for all tests to be completed within 4 minutes, you'd need to run 12 tests in parallel.
+For instance, if you have 24 tests per CI batch, each taking 2 minutes to complete, and your target is for all tests to be completed within 4 minutes, you need to run 12 tests in parallel.

 $$\text"estimated parallelization" = {\text"24 tests per CI batch"* \text"2 minute duration"} / \text"4 minute expected duration in your CI pipeline"$$